 Pacific Grove Hospital is a 68-bed voluntary behavioral health hospital that proudly serves individuals, their families, and the community at large.
-Through the integration of family, state-of-the-art treatment provided by experienced, compassionate staff, and our serene environment, we understand how difficult and painful life can be when you or a loved one is experiencing a mental health or substance abuse & addiction problem.
+Through the integration of family, state-of-the-art treatment provided by experienced, compassionate staff, and our serene environment, we understand how difficult and painful life can be when you or a loved one is experiencing a mental health or substance use problem.
 With the proper understanding of the chemical dependency or mental health disorder and treatment aimed at the individual experiencing the crisis, we aim to restore a sense of hopefulness about the future.
 Upon your arrival to Pacific Grove Hospital, you will be greeted by our courteous, professional front office personnel who are available to answer your questions and address any concerns you have about entering our program.
 Our commitment is to assist you as swiftly and comfortably as possible.

 Your concerns will be discussed in a private, confidential manner by our empathetic staff.
 Our thoughtful, highly experienced clinicians will meet with you in a safe and non-judgmental environment to discuss your needs and to determine the most appropriate level of treatment for your individual care.
 If hospitalization is needed, the assessment team member will take the appropriate steps and arrange for your admission.
 Most health plans and Medicare accepted.